hhan31415/football-correlation-rankings/README.md

-# Correlation Between Stats and Success Across Leagues
+# Correlation Analysis of Stats vs Success: Top 5 European Leagues and MLS
 ## by Heechan Han

 ## Contents